jherey/amazing-cabbage/src/pages/posts/proxy-vs-reverse-proxy.md

 ---
 > From the Oxford Dictionary, the word "proxy" means the authority to represent someone else.

-# **Proxy**
+# **Proxy or Forward Proxy**

 In programming, a proxy hides the identity of the client.
 The server does not know who the client is.
 A good example of proxies are ISPs (Internet Service Providers), when you make a request to "google.com", it gets to your ISP and your ISP sends the request to get the data, the server won't know who the client is or where the client is making the request from.
+It is mostly used to provide for load balancing.

 ![](/images/screenshot-2019-09-30-at-4.14.07-pm.png)